newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 New York Marriage Records

 New York marriage records are vital records that provide information on married couples and couples who intend to wed within the Empire State.
-Such records are typically maintained by the state vital record office or the city clerk's office in the location where the license was obtained.
+Historically, churches played a significant role in recording marriages before civil authorities took over this function.
+These records, as well as New York family court records are typically maintained by the state vital record office or the city clerk’s office.

-Some of the information that may contained in a record include:
+The following information may be contained in a record:

-- Couples address as at time of marriage
+• Couples’ address (es) as at the time of marriage

 Marriage records are necessary for various reasons.
-Genealogical researchers rely on marriage records when tracking family lines.
-In addition, certified copies of a marriage record are vital for establishing proof of marriage and identity during official processes, such as name changes, applying for a passport, or handling joint financial concerns.
+Genealogical researchers rely on them when tracking family lines.
+County jurisdictions are essential for locating marriage records, as records are often maintained at the county level.
+Certified copies of a marriage record are vital for establishing proof of marriage and identity during official processes, such as name changes, applying for a passport, or handling joint financial concerns.

-New York maintains different types of marriage records, from documents created during the license application state to those filed after the wedding ceremony.
+New York maintains different types of marriage records, from documents created during the license application process to those filed after the wedding ceremony.
+Earlier, personal records kept by officiants or individuals who conducted ceremonies also served as documentation before official record-keeping systems were established.
+The relevant authorities officially record these documents to create a legal record of the marriage.

 New York Marriage License

 A New York marriage license is a mandated legal document required for any marriage within the Empire State.
-Unlike marriage certificates, which are created after a wedding ceremony, licenses are issued by the town or city clerk before the ceremony.
+Unlike marriage certificates, which are created after a wedding ceremony, licenses are issued by the town or city clerk before the ceremony; in some jurisdictions, the county clerk is responsible for issuing and recording marriage licenses.
 To obtain a license, both parties must submit an application, provide documents that confirm their identity and age, and pay the appropriate fee.
+Money order, Mastercard, Visa, or other accepted payment methods can pay fees.
+If applying by mail, the money order should be made payable to the appropriate office, such as 'money order payable to the City Clerk of New York.'
 Depending on their marital status, previously married applicants may also need documentation showing they are single and free to marry, such as a divorce decree or evidence of annulment.

 Note: In compliance with the Marriage Equality Act, same-sex couples can also obtain marriage licenses in New York.

-A New York marriage certificate is an official document that is created after a wedding ceremony.
-Wedding certificates provide documented proof that a wedding ceremony occured and the named parties were married by a legal officiant.
+A New York marriage certificate is an official document created after a wedding ceremony that includes essential marriage information such as the names of the parties and marriage dates.
+It provides documented proof that a wedding ceremony occurred and that a legal officiant married the named parties.
 Wedding certificates are used when claiming tax and Medicaid benefits or making name changes after the wedding.

 Are New York Marriage Records Public?

-Access to public marriage records in the Empire state will depend on the creation date.
+Access to public marriage records in the Empire State will depend on the creation date.
 Any New York marriage record older than 50 falls under the public umbrella and is available to the general public.
-Record seekers can obtain such public information by contacting official record custodians or searching through marriage indexes and city archives.
+Record seekers can obtain such public information by contacting official record custodians to request marriage records or searching marriage indexes and city archives.

 In contrast, more recently created records remain confidential and can only be accessed by eligible parties, such as the spouses named on the document and any closed family members.
-To obtain public New York Marriage records, you'll need to provide details about the marriage, such as the full name of one or both spouses, the year the license was filed, and the date and location where the marriage occured.
+To obtain public New York Marriage records, you must provide details about the marriage, such as the full name of one or both spouses, the year the license was filed, and the date and location of the marriage.
+Record seekers can search for records using available indexes or submit a formal request to the appropriate authority.

 How to Find Marriage Records in New York

-Individuals seeking marriage records in New York can do so by following several general steps.
+Individuals seeking marriage records in New York can follow several general steps.

 The oversight of marriage records in New York falls under different agencies, depending on where the marriage occurred.
-While the Department of Health maintains all records of licenses issued in the state since 1880, it does not maintain any record of licenses issued in New York City.
+While the Department of Health maintains all licenses issued in the state since 1880, it does not record licenses issued in New York City.
 Instead, the oversight of all licenses granted in Queens, Bronx, Manhattan, Kings, or Staten Island falls under the purview of the New York City Clerk’s Office.
+Individuals may need to visit the appropriate office to access certain records.

 Step 2.
 Collect Necessary Information

-To obtain copies of a marriage record, you'll need to fill out an application form, providing some related details linked with the record.
+To obtain copies of a marriage record, you must fill out an application form and provide related details linked to the record.
+Some information may also be submitted through the department's official website.

 Record seekers may also need a government-issued ID to prove their identity.
-Some acceptable forms of identification include a driver's license, IDNYC card, valid passport, or a naturalization certificate.
+Some acceptable forms of identification include a driver’s license, an IDNYC card, a valid passport, or a naturalization certificate.

 Step 3.
 Submit Application